qgis/QGIS-Documentation/docs/training_manual/basic_map/vector_data.rst

 Sometimes there are many features shown on the Map Canvas and it might be difficult to see which feature is selected from the Attribute Table.
-Another way to identify the location of a feature is to use :guilabel:`Flash Feature` tool.
+Another way to identify the location of a feature is to use the :guilabel:`Flash Feature` tool.

 #.
 In the :guilabel:`Attribute Table`, right-click on any cell in the
    row that has the attribute value ``r2855697`` for the field ``full_id``.